 Walking Tours

-Connecting these 10 impressive masterpieces on a walking tour is not only possible, it is also highly recommended.
+Connecting these 10 impressive masterpieces on a walking tour is not only possible, but it is also highly recommended.

 If you have an extra day in San Francisco and are curious to explore the Mission’s most incredible murals, I created a FREE WALKING TOUR with a FREE downloadable map.

-This tour will also provide an opportunity to immerse yourself in a gritty unadulterated section of the city.
+This tour will also provide an opportunity to immerse yourself in a gritty, unadulterated section of the city.

 Leave your expectations behind, keep an open mind, put on your walking shoes, and embark on this historically diverse neighborhood before it becomes completely gentrified.